biowpn/bioweapon/_posts/2025-07-13-this-pointing-classes.md

 }
 ```

 It may not seem intuitive at first, but remember the class invariant is: `ptr_` should *always* point to the current instance; in other words, it should *always* equal to `this`.
-Assignment does not change the address of the current instance (in fact, nothing does; the address of an object is stable throughout its lifetime), so `ptr_` should not be touched.
+Assignment does not change the address of the current instance, so `ptr_` should not be touched.

+- In fact, *nothing* changes the address of an object; it is stable throughout lifetime of the object

 I'd also like to note about `trivially_movable`.
-Had we not provided the moving operations, the compiler would generate them for us (and would consider the class trivially movable), which would do something equivalent to bitwise `memcpy`:
+Had we not provided the moving operations, the compiler would generate them for us (hence the class trivially movable), which would do something equivalent to bitwise `memcpy`:

 ```cpp
 // A compiler-generated move-assignment-operator would do: